maksatsat/spiders-animation/README.md

 # Spider Pulsar

-An interactive 3D visualization of a "transitional millisecond pulsar" (a "spider"/"transformer" system), loosely modeled on **PSR J1023+0038**: a neutron star and a low-mass companion star that periodically switches between a rotation-powered radio pulsar state and an accretion-powered X-ray state.
+An interactive 3D visualization of a transitional millisecond pulsar, loosely modeled on **PSR J1023+0038**: a neutron star and a low-mass companion star that periodically switches between a rotation-powered radio pulsar state and an accretion-powered X-ray state.